deepak-singh29/Path_Planning/writeup.md

 ### Model Documentation

-** **The simulator sends various parameters like *Car's location, velocity, yaw rate, speed, frenet coordinates and sensor fusion data*(for other cars in all the lanes).*Spline.h* library is being used for fitting polynomials as it is going to give smoother trajectory points.
+   The simulator sends various parameters like *Car's location, velocity, yaw rate, speed, frenet coordinates and sensor fusion data*(for other cars in all the lanes).*Spline.h* library is being used for fitting polynomials as it is going to give smoother trajectory points.

 #### Prediction

-** **As we recieved *Car's location, yaw rate, frenet coordinates, sensor fusion, velocity and speed* from the simulator.
+   As we recieved *Car's location, yaw rate, frenet coordinates, sensor fusion, velocity and speed* from the simulator.
-So by using these parameters we are predicting the future trajectory of nearby vehicle and based on their future we are going to take the decision for our own car.
+So by using these parameters we are predicting the future position trajectory of nearby vehicle and based on their future we are going to take the decision for our own car.

 #### Behaviour Planning

-** **Behaviour of our car is implemented in following steps:
+   Behaviour of our car is implemented in following steps:
     1. Check for vehicles(too close) in current lane.
     2. If ego cars finds vehicles too close(30m) in current lane.
     3. Planner checks for availablity of free lane such that any car's future position in destination lane is 15m behind and 30m ahead of ego car's predicted position after lane change.